 In addition to the harmonised fee structure there is an additional national fee related to the financing of the Swedish peak load reserves.
 This fee is levied on BRPs active in the Swedish balancing areas and will be invoiced by eSett on behalf of Svenska kraftnät.
 The peak load reserve fee is based on the BRP's metered and profiled consumption, excluding network losses for networks requiring licenses.
 The fee is charged between 16th of November and 15th of March on working days between 06.00-22.00 CET.
 If the supplementary fee generates a surplus compared with Svenska kraftnät's costs for the peak load reserve during the winter period, a settlement will be made subsequently, no later than 30th of June.
 Payment of any surplus will be made in proportion to how large a share of the supplementary fee the BRP has contributed.
 If Svenska kraftnät produces a trading profit as a result of the activation of the peak load reserve for balance-related reasons, this profit will be settled retroactively, no later than 30th of June.
-The settlement of the surplus will be done in proportion to how large a share of the supplementary fee for the peak load reserve for balance-related reasons, this profit will be settled retroactively, no later than 30th of June.
-The settlement of the surplus will be done in proportion to how large a share of the supplementary fee for the peak load reserve for balance-related reasons, this profit will be settled retroactively.
+The settlement of the surplus will be done in proportion to how large a share of the supplementary fee for the peak load reserve the BRP has paid, up to the said amount.